 - Detail-oriented, thorough & organized.
-Understands importance of controlling connections to the internet from Engineering computers.
+Understands the importance of controlling connections to the internet from Engineering computers.

-- Very strong technical aptitude to learn technology quickly and apply learned principles to other situations
+- Solid technical aptitude for learning technology quickly and applying learned principles to other situations

 - Strong written and verbal communication skills and solid analytical skills.